spectrono/drl_p1_navigation/Report.md

 - Third hidden layer with 16 neurons and ReLU activation function
 - Output layer with a size of 4 to represent the action space

 This realizes a mapping from state to Q-values for the possible actions.
-The implementaion of the neural network is given in *dqn_model.py* again with detailed comments on the code.
+The implementaion of the neural network is given in *dqn_model.py* again with detailed comments in the code.

 ## Results